Provide support, both financial and otherwise, to local veterans and veterans organizations, in the Tri-State area.

 Jason is a native of Haubstadt, IN.
 After graduating from Gibson Southern High School he attended Rose-Hulman Institute of Technology where he earned a Bachelor’s degree in Mechanical Engineering.

 After a few years working in other locations in the Midwest, Jason returned to the area.
-He obtained a Master’s degree in Business Administration and currently serves as the Plant Manager for Westech Building Products in Mt.
-Vernon.
+He obtained a Master’s degree in Business Administration and currently serves as Unit Engineering Manager for BWX Technologies.
 He has over twenty years of leadership and management experience in various manufacturing industries.

 Jason is a Past Master of Fort Branch Masonic Lodge.
 He is also a member of Hadi Shrine and a Past President of the Hadi Funsters.